salac25/jps-portfolio/README.md

 I'm john, a budding web developer eager to learn and grow in the tech industry.
 I’m passionate about creating engaging web applications and exploring new technologies.

 ## About Me
-- 🌱 Currently learning HTML, CSS, JavaScript, and React
+- 🌱 Currently learning HTML, CSS, JavaScript.
 - 💼 Seeking job opportunities where I can contribute and further develop my skills
 - 🤝 Open to collaboration and mentorship